Common Options and Workflows

 --keep-going=0

-keeps the Fuzzer running until another stop condition (for example maximum runtime) is met.
+keeps the fuzzer running until it meets another stop condition (for example maximum runtime).

 You can ignore particular stack traces based on their DEDUP_TOKEN